stackitcloud/stackit-cli/docs/stackit_beta_network-area_describe.md

 ## stackit beta network-area describe

-Shows details of a network area
+Shows details of a STACKIT Network Area

 ### Synopsis

-Shows details of a network area in an organization.
+Shows details of a STACKIT Network Area in an organization.

 ```
 stackit beta network-area describe [flags]